AS1004/Chicago-Tree-Canopy-and-Urban-Heat-Analysis/README.md

   - Scatter plotting and regression trendlinse with matplotlib and numpy
   - Quartile-based aggregation & bar chart visualization

+## Limitations

+  - Tree canopy and heat island metrics do not directly measure pollinator populations or species-level ecological health.
+  - The analysis uses a Google Colab–GitHub workflow with a static CSV file, which limits dynamic data updates and automated data ingestion.

 ## FINAL NOTE

-  - If you run the code through colab, please upload the file linked within the repository, thank you!
+  - Please run through Colab and upload the file linked within the repository, thank you!